-In 2019, the Remuneration Committee has worked actively mainly on the following aspects:
+In 2020, the Remuneration Committee has worked actively mainly on the following aspects:

-- Submitted suggestions to the Board on the remuneration policy and composition of the Directors and senior managements of the Company in 2019, and suggested the establishment of a normal and transparent remuneration system: - 2.
-Analyzed and continuously refined the procedures of meetings of the Remuneration Committee.
+- 1. Submitted suggestions to the Board on the remuneration policy and composition of the Directors and senior managements of the Company in 2020, and suggested the establishment of a normal and transparent remuneration system; - 2.
+Analyzed and continuously refined the procedures of meetings of the Remuneration Committee; - 3.
+Conducted reviews on the Scheme and the incentive recipients thereunder and issued Independent opinions in such respect.
+Mr. Xie Shikang has abstained from voting on relevant resolution(s) for being one of the incentive recipients.